 STATE OF WASHINGTON DEPARTMENT OF REVENUE OFFICE OF THE DIRECTOR P.O.
-Box 47454 • Olympia, Washington 98504-7454 • (360) 753-5574 • FAX (360) 586-5543 May 28, 2009 TO: Tom Hoemann, Secretary Washington State Senate Barbara Baker, Chief Clerk Washington State House of Representatives FROM: Cindi L. Holmstrom, Director SUBJECT: HOSPITAL BENEFIT ZONE REPORT This report is submitted to the Legislature pursuant to RCW 82.14.470(5).
+Box 47454 • Olympia, Washington 98504-7454 • (360) 753-5574 • FAX (360) 586-5543 June 19, 2008 TO: Tom Hoemann, Secretary Washington State Senate Barbara Baker, Chief Clerk Washington State House of Representatives FROM: Cindi L. Holmstrom, Director SUBJECT: HOSPITAL BENEFIT ZONE REPORT This report is submitted to the Legislature pursuant to RCW 82.14.470(5).
 It contains a brief summary of the activity to date for the hospital benefit zone local sales tax which was adopted by the Legislature in 2006.
 This program is intended to provide state support for local jurisdictions in conjunction with financing of public improvements in the vicinity of a hospital in order to encourage the location and expansion of businesses within the zone.
 As noted in the report, the city of Gig Harbor and Pierce County are the sole participants.
 A single hospital benefit zone has been established which includes a portion of the city and the unincorporated area of the county.
-Establishment of the base year revenues, against which future increases of sales tax receipts will be measured, was complete in 2007.
-The first measurement year for the hospital benefit zone was complete in 2008.
-The participating local governments do not plan to impose the local sales tax, which is eligible to be credited against the state tax this year.
-The report was prepared by our Research Division under the direction of Kathy Oline, Assistant Director.
-If you have questions about this program, please contact Kathy at (360) 570-6076. cc: Members, Senate Ways and Means Committee Members, House Finance Committee Victor Moore, Director, OFM
+Establishment of the base year revenues, against which future increases of sales tax receipts will be measured, has now been completed.
+The local sales tax, which is to be credited against the state tax, is expected to commence on July 1, 2009.
+The report was prepared by our Research Division under the direction of Mary Welsh, Assistant Director.
+If you have questions about this program, please contact Mary at (360) 570-6076. cc: Governor Christine Gregoire Members, Senate Ways and Means Committee Members, House Finance Committee Victor Moore, Director, OFM

-STATE OF WASHINGTON DEPARTMENT OF REVENUE Research Report #2009-1 Hospital Benefit Zone Financing Program Annual Report from the Department of Revenue June 2009 This report summarizes the Calendar Year 2008 activity of the hospital benefit zone (HBZ) financing program as required by RCW 82.14.470.
-Chapter 111, Laws of 2006 (SHB 2670) created HBZ financing.
-The program helps local governments finance public improvement projects that are intended to encourage private development within the HBZ and to support the development of a hospital.
-The program is available only when a hospital has received a certificate of need from the Department of Health (DOH).
+STATE OF WASHINGTON DEPARTMENT OF REVENUE Research Report 2008-3 Hospital Benefit Zone Financing Program Annual Report from the Department of Revenue June 2008 This report summarizes the Calendar Year 2007 activity of the hospital benefit zone (HBZ) financing program as required by RCW 82.14.470.
+The hospital benefit zone financing program was created by Chapter 111, Laws of 2006 (SHB 2670).
+The program helps local governments finance public improvement projects that are intended to encourage private development within the hospital benefit zone and to support the development of a hospital.
+The program is available only when a hospital has received a certificate of need from the Department of Health.
 Program Use The Gig Harbor Hospital Benefit Zone is the only approved HBZ.